Date

 Before you sign a contract, ask your potential roofer about their financing partners and what terms are available.
 Understanding the interest rates and payment schedule upfront will help you make a confident decision.
 You can also use a roofing cost calculator to estimate your project’s budget and see what a payment plan might look like.

-Will Your Insurance Cover It?
+Will Homeowners Insurance Cover Your Roof Replacement?

 This is a question we hear all the time.
 Your homeowners insurance might cover a roof replacement, but it depends entirely on the cause of the damage.
 Typically, insurance policies cover damage from sudden, accidental events, which are often called “covered perils.”
 This includes things like severe storms, hail, wind, or a tree falling on your house.